SanjoyPator1/callendly/README.md

 For support or inquiries, please contact [sanjoypatorwork@gmail.com](mailto:sanjoypatorwork@gmail.com).

 ## Documentation
-To see more about the usage please follow the documentation
+To see more about the usage please follow the documentation on this [link](https://www.callendly.org/global.html#CustomCalendar)

 ## License